$L^2$-Serre duality on singular complex spaces and rational singularities: Introduction

 \begin{thm} Let $X$ be a connected normal complex space of dimension $n\geq 2$ which is cohomologically $(n-1)$-complete.
 Furthermore, let $D$ be a domain in $X$ and $K\subset D$ a compact subset such that $D\setminus K$ is connected.
 Then each holomorphic function $f\in \mathcal{O}(D\setminus K)$ has a unique holomorphic extension to the whole set $D$. \end{thm}

-In this generality, Hartogs' extension theorem is due to Merker and Porten \cite{MePo2}, who proved also extension of meromorphic functions.
+In almost this generality, i.e., for $(n-1)$-complete spaces, Hartogs' extension theorem is due to Merker and Porten \cite{MePo2}, who proved also extension of meromorphic functions.
 Merker and Porten gave an involved geometrical proof by using a finite number of parameterized families of holomorphic discs and Morse-theoretical tools for the global topological control of monodromy, but no $\dq$-theory.
-Shortly after that, Coltoiu and Ruppenthal obtained a $\dq$-theoretical proof by the Ehrenpreis-$\dq$-technique (see \cite{CR}).
-This approach involves Hironaka's deep results on resolution of singularities.
-It is thus a natural question to ask whether the extension can be achieved by working on the original singular space only.
-In the present paper, we obtain a very short proof of Theorem \ref{thm:hartogs} by the Ehrenpreis-$\dq$-technique without needing a resolution of singularities.
+Shortly after that, Col\c{t}oiu and Ruppenthal obtained a $\dq$-theoretical proof of the slightly more general Theorem \ref{thm:hartogs} by using the Ehrenpreis-$\dq$-technique on a resolution of singularities (see \cite{CR}).
+It is a natural question to ask whether the extension can be achieved by working on the original singular space only.
+In the present paper, we obtain a very short proof of Theorem \ref{thm:hartogs} by the Ehrenpreis-$\dq$-technique.
 We just use the $\dq$-vanishing $H^{0,1}_{s,cpt}(X)=0$ for an $(n-1)$-complete space $X$ and the fact that bounded $\dq$-closed forms are in the kernel of $\dq_s$ (see Section \ref{ssec:hartogs}).
+A similar proof has been given also by {\O}vrelid and Vassiliadou (\cite{OV4}, Theorem 1.3) by the use of their weighted $L^2$-solvability results for the $\dq$-equation on singular spaces \cite{OV4}.

-Let us also mention that one can show $H^{0,1}_{L^\infty,cpt}(X)=0$ for an $(n-1)$-complete space $X$ by using a resolution of singularities and Takegoshi's vanishing theorem (see Theorem \ref{thm:vanishing3}).
+We also show that $H^{0,1}_{L^\infty,cpt}(X)=0$ for an $(n-1)$-complete space $X$ by using a resolution of singularities and Takegoshi's vanishing theorem (Theorem \ref{thm:vanishing3}).

 Let us point out also the following interesting fact.
 Let $X$ be a Gorenstein space with canonical singularities.
 By exactness of \eqref{eq:exactnessM01} and exactness of \eqref{eq:intro1} for $p=n$, the non-degenerate $L^2$-Serre duality pairing